-New study co-authored by associate professor of management suggests that modern workplace technologies may be hurting the very employees that those technologies were designed to help.
+A new study co-authored by Liuba Belkin suggests workplace technologies may hurt the very employees they were designed to help.

 A new study co-authored by Liuba Belkin, associate professor of management at Lehigh, suggests that companies should refrain from sending emails to their employees after hours—for the sake of their employees' health and productivity.

-The study—also co-authored by William Becker of Virginia Tech and Samantha A. Conroy of Colorado State University—finds a link between organizational after-hours email expectations and emotional exhaustion, which hinders work-family balance.
-The results suggest that modern workplace technologies may be hurting the very employees that those technologies were designed to help.
+The study—also authored by William Becker of Virginia Tech and Samantha A. Conroy of Colorado State University—finds a link between organizational after-hours email expectations and employees' emotional exhaustion.
+The results suggest that modern workplace technologies may be hurting the very employees those technologies were designed to help.

 "Email is notoriously known to be the impediment of the recovery process.
 Its accessibility contributes to experience of work overload since it allows employees to engage in work as if they never left the workspace, and at the same time, inhibits their ability to psychologically detach from work-related issues via continuous connectivity," write the authors.

 They found that it is not the amount of time spent on work emails, but the expectation which drives the resulting sense of exhaustion.
-Due to anticipatory stress—defined as a constant state of anxiety and uncertainty as a result of perceived or anticipated threats, according to research cited in the article—employees are unable to detach and feel exhausted regardless of the time spent on after-hours emails.
+Due to anticipatory stress—a constant state of anxiety and uncertainty as a result of perceived or anticipated threats, according to research cited in the article—employees are unable to detach and feel exhausted regardless of how much time they spend on the after-hours emails.

 "This suggests that organizational expectations can steal employee resources even when actual time is not required because employees cannot fully separate from work," state the authors.

-In addition to the correlation between organizational expectations to monitor work email after-hours and emotional exhaustion as a result of the inability to “turn off,” the researchers also found that people who prefer a strict separation of their work and family time have an even more difficult time detaching from work than those who are OK with blending work and home time.
+The researchers also found that people who prefer a strict separation of work and family time have an even more difficult time detaching from work than those who are OK with blending work and home time.

 "The anticipatory stress caused by organizational email-related norms is more dangerous for people who prefer highly segmented schedules," says Belkin.

-The results of the study provide insights into what managers can do to mitigate employee chronic stress and emotional exhaustion caused by organizational expectations related to email.
+The study gives insight into what managers can do to mitigate the stress and emotional exhaustion employees may feel over expectations related to email.